How to Draught-Proof your Home and Drive Down Energy Bills

 - Use a draught/weather seal or strip at the bottom of the external doors:

 2. Draught-proof your exhaust fans in wet areas (the toilet, bathroom and laundry).
-This stops air moving backwards into the room when the fan is turned off.
+This stops air moving backwards from the ceiling space into the room when the fan is turned off.
 This may involve placing an exhaust fan draught stopper over the exhaust fan in the ceiling space or replacing the fan with one that has an in-built damper.
+Preferably all exhaust fans should not vent into the roof space at all, but to the outside of the building.

 3. Sealing up any old wall vents with plaster or closed cell foam backing rod.